curly-wei/ArchLinux_ug/cm9.Configure-Buletooth.md

 3. connect your device
 4. open YT to test

-**If u not using bluetooth device mow, please disable buletooth-manager**
+**If u are not using bluetooth device mow, please "disable" buletooth-manager**